Museum of the Imperial Palace of Manchukuo: History

 In 1931, the Japanese took control of the north-east of China, the area of modern-day Liaoning, Jilin and Heilongjiang provinces, which were historically known as Manchuria.
 The Japanese created an officially independent state in Manchuria which they named Manchukuo which was, in reality, a puppet state of Japan.
 In an attempt to lend legitimacy to Manchukuo, the Japanese installed Puyi, the deposed last emperor of Qing dynasty China, as Emperor of Manchukuo.

 Puyi's role as head of state was largely a symbolic one.
 The only item of state business he was allowed to control was the construction of a new palace.
 Two groups within the government put forward different plans.
-The Mantetsu wanted a modern palace design that integrated itself into the new city of Xinjing (modern-day Changchun).
+The Mantetsu wanted a modern palace design that integrated itself into the new city of Hsinking (modern-day Changchun).
 The Construction Corps Bureau favoured a south-facing palace modelled after the Forbidden City in Beijing.
 Puyi favoured the latter.
 The site for the new palace was chosen in the western section of the city, and a different central area was picked for the construction of a temporary palace.
 The western site was soon abandoned leaving the central site as the main palace.
 However, with the onset of World War II, resources for construction were diverted.
 Work on the palace was halted in 1943 and, as a result, the new palace was never completed.

 Without a proper palace, Puyi was accommodated instead in a building outside the urban area, near the railway lines.
 The building had previously been the offices of the Salt Gabelle, lending the building the nickname of the "salt palace".
 The building was unsuitable for its purpose, and was too small and cramped for the palace of a head of state.
 Puyi was resident there from 1932 to 1945.

 On 8 August 1945, the Soviet Union declared war on the Empire of Japan, and the Soviet Red Army invaded Manchuria from the north.
 In 12 days, the Red Army had overrun almost all of Manchukuo.
 The Japanese Empire surrendered unconditionally, ending World War II, and simultaneously Manchukuo ceased to exist.
 Puyi fled the palace, attempting to reach Japan by plane, but was captured by the Soviets.
 The palace and surrounding city were looted.

-In 1962, the preserved structures were opened as the Museum of the Imperial Palace of Manchukuo (偽滿皇宮博物院 (伪满皇宫博物院)).
-The exhibits were expanded with that of the Jilin Provincial Museum in 1982, and renovated in 1984.
+In 1962, the preserved structures were opened as the Exhibition Museum of the Puppet Palace (偽皇宮陳列館 (伪皇宫陈列馆)).
+The name was changed to its current one in 2001, the Palace Museum of the Manchurian Regime.
+The exhibits were expanded with those of the Jilin Provincial Museum in 1982, and renovated in 1984.
 The entire complex was further renovated in 2004.
 The palace was the setting of Bernardo Bertolucci's 1987 biographical film about Puyi, The Last Emperor, depicting Puyi's reign as Emperor of Manchukuo.